 - Baking Powder – The baking powder helps give the bread a super fluffy wheat-like texture.

-- Add the dry ingredients and mix again until just combined.
+Add the coconut flour, baking powder, and salt, then mix again until just combined.

-Tips For Making The Best Keto Coconut Flour Bread
+Tips For Making The Best Coconut Flour Bread

 - Make individual buns: To create tiny individual buns instead of a whole loaf of coconut bread, divide the dough for this coconut bread recipe between the holes of a muffin or bagel pan.
 Smooth the tops and bake for 20-25 minutes.